Streets of Laredo (novel): Part I: A Salaried Man

 Family is a focal point of McMurtry's book, with the emphasis on two very different families.
 One is that of Pea Eye Parker, Call's corporal, a fellow former-ranger who assists Call in his bounty-hunter duties.
-Pea Eye is now married to Lorena Wood (Lorie), the whore heroine of Lonesome Dove and now a school teacher and mother of five.
+Pea Eye is now married to Lorena Wood (Lorie), the heroine of Lonesome Dove and now a school teacher and mother of five.
 Pea Eye is increasingly pressured by his wife and children to stop following the captain in pursuit of bandits, but his loyalty and devotion to Call usually prevails.
 Though he initially refuses to accompany Call and Brookshire in the hunt for Joey Garza, his guilt wins out, and he soon sets out after Call, accompanied by the celebrated Kickapoo tracker, Famous Shoes.
 The second family that dominates the plot of Streets of Laredo is the family of Joey Garza.
 Joey's mother, Maria, is the midwife of a small Mexican village on the Rio Grande.
 She has had a string of brief, failed marriages and has three children, of which Joey is the oldest.
 Of the other two, her daughter, Teresa, is blind from birth, while her other, Rafael, is very slow.

 One of Maria's husbands sold Joey to the Apache Indians as a slave when he was a small boy; by the time he came back to Maria and her family, he was a bitter, angry, silent boy who was obsessed with killing and stealing (unknown to Maria, Joey killed her third husband, the only one who was kind to her or her children).
 Joey possesses a fine German rifle with a telescopic sight, which enables him to shoot his victims from a half-mile away.
 At the outset of the novel, Joey is hiding out in Crow Town, an outlaw village deep in the borderland desert.
 One of the other notorious denizens of Crow Town is the legendary Texas gunfighter, John Wesley Hardin.
 Maria travels by horse to Crow Town to warn Joey that Call is on his trail.
 Joey disappears, stealing his mother's horse, and rides to Langtry, Texas, where he shoots and hangs Judge Roy Bean, the "Law West of the Pecos".